Table of Contents

-The world’s oldest gold treasure dating back to the 4th century BC was discovered in the city of Varna.
+The world’s oldest gold treasure dating back from 4,600 BC to 4,200 BC, was discovered in the city of Varna.

 Rila Monastery in Bulgaria is the most favourite attraction for travellers near the capital Sofia.
 It is a UNESCO World Heritage Site since 1983.

 Why Valya Balkanska space song Izlel e Delio Haidutin is the most famous song in the world?
 The Bulgarian folk song Izlel e Delio Haidutin of Valya Balkanska is still travelling through space.
 Both vessels of NASA – Voyager 1 and 2 carry copies of her song as the best music example of the Earth civilization.

 Bulgaria is worldwide famous for its folklore and opera singers and musicians and it is especially proud of its rich folklore traditions.
 Folk music and dances, national costumes and traditional rituals have an important place in the life of the Bulgarians.
 Every town and village celebrates folk festivities and Christian holidays in its special way.

 Gaida is the name of the Bulgarian bagpipe and the Bulgarians are proud of it.
 In May 2012, 333 Bulgarian bagpipe players played 9-minute folk songs.
 They set a world record in bagpipe performance recognized by the Guinness Book of Records.

 When asking a Bulgarian a question, you will be confused with the reply.
 In the country, nodding one’s head up and down indicates a negative response, while shaking your head horizontally actually means ‘no’.
 The funny moment is when the locals speak with foreigners, they often accommodate them by reversing the motions.